New Directions in Public, Non-Profit and Community Leadership, Political Science, MA

-These requirements are subject to periodic revision by the academic department, and the College reserves the right to make exceptions and substitutions as judged necessary in individual cases.
-Therefore, the College strongly urges students to consult regularly with their faculty advisor to confirm the best plans of study before finalizing them.
+These degree requirements are subject to periodic revision by the academic department, and the College of Liberal Arts and Sciences reserves the right to make exceptions and substitutions as judged necessary in individual cases.
+Therefore, the College strongly urges students to consult regularly with their New Directions faculty advisor to confirm the best plans of study before finalizing them.

 The Center for New Directions MA program offers two certificate programs: